Mt Tauhara Walking Track

 VEHICLE ACCESS: Up to the end of the sealed section of Mountain Road (950m from SH5).

-ROUTE: After leaving the vehicle park, follow the dirt road 50m.
-Cross two stiles and follow the marked route on the farm up the ridge.
-You will meet a fence which you travel beside.
-Cross the third stile then head up to the green water tanks.
+These tanks are partially obscured by the bushes, but the track on the ground is easy to follow.
 You are about one third up when you reach the bushline (upper green tank).
 The next third is fairly steep (no worse than the farm bit), but cooler in the bush.
-Some good views can be seen of Taupo - have a rest on the seat which is about the half way point.
-When you reach the stream you are about two thirds up.
-The last third is the easiest section.
+Some good views can be seen of Taupo.
+Have a rest on the seat (847m) which is about the half way point.
+When you reach the stream (982m) you are about two thirds up.

 When you have reached the top (trig point) you will be rewarded with magnificent views of the Central North Island.
 If it isn't too hazy you will see the line of volcanoes stretching from Mt Ruapehu in the SW to White Island in the NE, Lake Taupo, and the vast pine plantations of the Kaingaroa and Lake Taupo forests.